A quick guide on removing air from hydraulic valve lifters (bleeding), such as those used on the fuel-injected VW Type 2 bus.

 - Insert plunger spring

-- Install plunger assembly and push downward; at same time, open ball check valve with scribe
+- Install plunger assembly and push downward; at the same time, open ball check valve with scribe

 👉 Notice oil starting to bleed out of the hole in the lifter body.
 Keep pushing downward until you meet some resistance.
 This will generally coincide with the plunger top just starting to be submerged.